Battle of Tulagi and Gavutu–Tanambogo: Gavutu–Tanambogo

 After about two hours, Marines reached and climbed Hill 148.
 Working from the top, the Marines began clearing the Japanese fighting positions on the hill, most of which still remained, with explosive charges, grenades, and hand-to-hand combat.
 From the top of the hill, the Marines were also able to put increased suppressive fire on Tanambogo.
 The Marine battalion commander on Gavutu radioed General Rupertus with a request for reinforcements before attempting to assault Tanambogo.

 Most of the 240 Japanese defenders on Tanambogo were aircrew and maintenance personnel from the Yokohama Air Group.
 Many of these were aircraft maintenance personnel and construction units not equipped for combat.
 One of the few Japanese soldiers captured recounts fighting armed with only hand sickles and poles.
 Rupertus detached one company of Marines from the 1st Battalion, 2nd Marine Regiment on Florida Island to assist in assaulting Tanambogo, in spite of advice from his staff that one company was not enough.
-Incorrectly believing Tanambogo to be only lightly defended, this company attempted an amphibious assault directly on Tanambogo shortly after dark on 7 August.
-Illuminated by fires started during a U.S. naval bombardment of the islet, the five landing craft carrying the Marines were hit by heavy fire as they approached the shore, with many of the U.S. Navy boatcrews being killed or wounded, as well as heavily damaging three of the boats.
+Incorrectly believing Tanambogo to be only lightly defended, this company attempted a direct amphibious assault shortly after dark on 7 August.
+Illuminated by fires started during a U.S. naval bombardment of the islet, the five landing craft carrying the Marines were hit by heavy fire as they approached the shore.
+Many of the crewmen were killed or wounded and three of the boats were heavily damaged.
 Realizing the position was untenable, the Marine company commander ordered the remaining boats to depart with the wounded Marines, and he and 12 men who had already landed sprinted across the causeway to cover on Gavutu.
 The Japanese on Tanambogo suffered 10 killed in the day's fighting.

 Throughout the night, as the Japanese staged isolated attacks on the Marines on Gavutu under the concealment of heavy thunderstorms, Vandegrift prepared to send reinforcements to assist with the assault on Tanambogo.
 The 3rd Battalion, 2nd Marines (3/2), still embarked on ships off Guadalcanal, was notified to prepare to assault Tanambogo on 8 August.